capellil/iPregel/README.md

 ### History
 iPregel has been developed by Ludovic Capelli during an internship at the National Institute of Informatics in Tokyo, Japan, in 2017-2018, under the supervision of Professor Hu.
+Since 2018, it has been being developed by Ludovic Capelli as part of his PhD at the University of Edinburgh.
 ### Publications
 Ludovic A. R. Capelli, Zhenjiang Hu, and Timothy A. K. Zakian.
 2018. iPregel: A Combiner-Based In-Memory Shared Memory Vertex-Centric Framework.
 In Proceedings of the 47th International Conference on Parallel Processing Companion (ICPP '18).
 ACM, New York, NY, USA, Article 33, 10 pages.
 DOI: https://doi.org/10.1145/3229710.3229719